RULES - Idaho QSO Party

 C. CW contacts must be made in the CW portion of the band.
 Same for RTTY.

-D. Stations may be worked once per mode, per band (and mobiles in each new county), i.e., w7abc may be worked on
+D. Stations may be worked once per mode, per band (for mobiles in each new county), i.e., w7abc may be worked on

 both 20 CW and 20 SSB for QSO credit.